centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 ### 21.04.1

+#### Bugfixes

-Do not suggest anomaly thresholds metrics
+- Do not suggest anomaly thresholds metrics
-Fixed Gorgone cron.d definition
+- Fixed Gorgone cron.d definition
-Fixed access to suggestion page with non admin account Fixed anomaly detection's stream connector crashes with no apparent error in broker logs Fixed error in cron perl script
+- Fixed access to suggestion page with non admin account
+- Fixed anomaly detection's stream connector crashes with no apparent error in broker logs
+- Fixed error in cron perl script
-Fixed generation of services based on metric from a Meta Service
+- Fixed generation of services based on metric from a Meta Service
-Script: Do not try to send data to SAAS if the service does not exist
+- Script: Do not try to send data to SAAS if the service does not exist

 ### 21.04.0